aabazary/team-profile-generator/README.md

 ![Integrated Terminal](./images/openIntegrated.png)

-Type "npm i" in the integrated terminal(if all the files do not install, attempt it again)
+Type `npm i` in the integrated terminal(if all the files do not install, attempt it again)

 ![npm I](./images/npmI.png)